Yasser274/Fullstack-Project-React/README.md

 -  Themes: Toggle between light and dark modes for a personalized experience.

+-  Language Support: Switch seamlessly between English and Arabic using react-i18next, making the platform accessible to a broader audience.

 Unlike Google Maps, Trend Bites focuses on dynamic, monthly trends, enabling small restaurants to rise quickly in popularity and helping users discover new dining experiences.
 This project showcases full-stack development, user authentication, database management, and responsive UI design, creating an engaging, community-driven platform for restaurant ratings.